stelijahsoftware/marelias-notepad/README.md

 ### Ignored tasks:
 X - Add button to insert date yyy-mm-dd?
-X - Change dropdown text (of new file creation button) to dropdown menu (select title without date as name)
+X - Change dropdown text (of new file creation button) to dropdown menu (select title without date as name) X - search and replace (inside a file): make it possible to replace all occurrences (already exists) + case insensitive

 ### Changelog from Markor:
 X - [m] 10. add % -- comments